OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 Then, replay the crawled requests while manipulating the session IDs as follows:

-- Invalidate the session ID (for example, append to the session ID, or delete the session ID alltogether).
+- Invalidate the session ID (for example, append to the session ID, or delete the session ID from the request).
 - Log out and log back in to see whether the session ID has changed.
 - Try to re-use a session ID after logging out.